Converting Industry

 Slitting and Rewinding

-If a predefined low static level on the end-product is required, an in-line measurement system can offer this solution.
-To achieve this a Simco IQ Manager System can offer real-time managing and monitoring options with a full controlled Closed Loop Feedback system (CLFB).
+Where a predefined low static level is required on the end product, inline measurement systems can help.
+The IQ Easy System provides real-time control and monitoring with a Closed Loop Feedback (CLFB) setup.

 Bag Making